rugk/xenforo-threema-gateway/CONTRIBUTING.md

 An issue template will be shown when you create a new issue in this repo.

+If you are not the server admin and your error happened on a publicy available server you can also just share the link to the forum.
+However, please make sure to contact the server admin before, to make sure the issue cannot be solved by him/her.

 ## Translating
 The language files can be found in _xenforo-threema-gateway\languages_.
 If there is a language missing which you like to be supported, feel free to translate it.
 You can use the [English example](languages/en-US.xml) as a starting point.
-It is recommend to use XenForo for this as you can use the internal XenForo translation system for this, but as these are just XML files you can also manually translate them.
+It is recommend to use XenForo for this as you can use the internal XenForo translation system, but as these are just XML files so you can also manually translate them.

 ## Coding
 Here are some rules you should follow when you want to contribute code to this repo.